LukeSmithxyz/based.cooking/content/sourdough-bread-with-seeds-and-grains.md

 ### Bread

 1. Remove leftover water from the seeds and grains
 2. Stir all ingredients for the bread and knead them well.
 3. Let the dough rest for 5 hours in warm (25-30°C) conditions.
 4. Preheat the oven to 250°C.
 5. Bake for up to 20 minute with steam.
 6. Release the steam and turn the heat down to 150°C.
 7. Bake for another 50-60 minutes

-## Contribution

-- SirStark